 Undergraduate students also have the option to join one of our interdisciplinary programs in Psychology and Biology or Computer Science and Psychology.
 The strong science focus in these programs promotes the application of psychology across disciplines and offers you unique opportunities to explore developing fields.

 We actively encourage and support an undergraduate student-run club that meets repeatedly throughout the year in both social and academic settings.
 For example, there is a “meet-the-prof” night that lets professors introduce themselves and their research and teaching interests to undergraduates, who then have an opportunity to ask questions in a relaxed, informal setting.
-The Psych Society also sponsors guest speakers and provides opportunities for volunteer charity work.
+The Psychology Society also sponsors guest speakers and provides opportunities for volunteer charity work.

 We see you are accessing our website on IE8.
 We recommend you view in Chrome, Safari, Firefox or IE9+ instead.×